 By May, working from home felt a little more natural, & I even found that it was a relief having a light workload & no commute given my health.
 During this period, I also had plenty of time to reflect on a very personal problem that had been gently bothering me for some time; my gender.
 Having trans & non-binary friends, I quickly found some helpful resources that eventually lead me to the conclusion that I wasn’t a girl at all – I am gender fluid.
 Once I’d become used to the idea myself, I began to come out to friends & family, who I’m pleased to say took it well.
 I had yet to come out publicly by the bank holiday weekend at the end of the month, however, which also marked my 24th birthday.

 June being internationally recognised as Pride month, I decided this would be a good time to come out as gender fluid.
-I wrote a blog post, filmed a short video, & went through every personal profile I could correcting my gender.
+I wrote a blog post & went through every personal profile I could correcting my gender.
 I was most amused to find that Twitter had assumed I was male from what I tweet & who I follow.
 Shortly after this, in typical non-binary fashion, I also had my long hair chopped off.

 At the end of the month, I was troubled to discover that my repeat prescription for my endometriosis treatment had been cut short.
 Thinking that it was probably just an admin or computer error, I called up & was asked to book a telephone appointment.
 When the doctor called me at the set time, I was informed that no information regarding my discharge from gynaecology had been received, despite me having handed them the piece of paper on my way home from the hospital, which I had had the good sense to keep a copy of myself.
 After much arguing the doctor refused to continue the prescription without hospital support, and told me it wasn’t his problem.